mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 Furthermore, this thesis contributes to ongoing discussions about disseminating pedagogical practices in game making, an area often lacking detailed description in existing studies [@kafai_constructionist_2015].
 The detailed approach taken to describe the research aims to facilitate the communication of specific workshop practices and pedagogical approaches to both researchers and practitioners, addressing the challenge of abstract or context-bound findings [@hoadley_creating_2002-1].
 This commitment to detailed description aims to make the findings more accessible and replicable, fostering a stronger connection between research and practice in the field and potentially informing the adoption and adaptation of the pedagogical approach in diverse contexts.
 To this end, the study is guided by research processes that aim to share design heuristics in a format accessible to a broad audience, potentially informing the design of future learning experiences and tools that further promote learner agency.

 This thesis contributes to emerging socio-cultural interpretations of agency through the analysis of this community game-making context.
 While not presenting a novel theoretical framework, this situated analysis offers valuable empirical insights into the nuanced ways in which agency develops within a collaborative digital making environment, adding to the growing body of work in this area and potentially informing future research on learner empowerment in technology-rich settings, particularly in relation to how pedagogical choices and the design of learning environments can foster or hinder agency.

+Finally, while the kind of media making activity suits non-formal environments either within or outside of schools, there are numerous structural challenges faced by practitioners regarding  financial sustainability, limits of sustained volunteer activities, Better rationale and for what makes non-formal settings beneficial is therefore useful in advocacy to fund and motivate activity.